Schian/CCNA/JITL_CCNA/notes/20_stp.md

 Protects the network from loops by disabling a port if it unexpectedly stops receiving BPDUs, ensuring it does not mistakenly enter the Forwarding state.

 - If a link were to become a unidirectional link, there is a greater chance of a layer 2 loop occurring.
+- Unexpected unidirectional links normally occur due to a layer 1 problem:
   - Damaged cables
     - A fibre cable is actually two cables.
 One for Tx and one for Rx
   - Faulty connectors or transceivers